mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ### What is the difference between a local and a global transaction?

+**Local transactions**
+- are resource-specic, your application works with a single database, and your transactions only control DML operations performed on that single database,
-**Local transactions** are resource-specic, such as a transaction associated with a JDBC connection.
+- such as a transaction associated with a JDBC connection.

+**Global transaction**
+- means distributed transaction management.
-**Global transaction** allows to span multiple transactional resources, typically relational databases and message queues.
+- allows to span multiple transactional resources, typically relational databases and message queues.
+- JEE offers JTA to deal with global transactions,

 Spring resolves the disadvantages of global and local transactions.
 It lets application developers use a consistent programming model in any environment.